 THE CEREMONY BEGINS LONG BEFORE ANY MEDICINE IS TAKEN

-I realized that smoking weed recreationally is like taking medicine you don’t need.
-It took me a while after I quit to kick the urges, but once they were clear, my brain began to rewire itself back to a higher order of wellness.
-Using a crutch when your legs are fine slows you down, and this can only be seen once the crutch is released.
-While taking drugs can be fun, helpful, and enlightening when done at the right moment under the right conditions, smoking marijuana or any other drug as a normal practice created downfalls that could only be witnessed once the practice of going without was firmly established.
-As my mind was free to go elsewhere without the crutch, another level of mindfulness began to open.
+As my mind was free to go elsewhere with the limited stimulation of being in a tent in nature, another level of mindfulness began to open.
 The levels of cognition and aspiration began to rise.
-Though balance must be sought to not turn into an ‘always striving, never arriving’ situation of ambition, once the crutch was removed, I could see that the section of infinite levels I could perceive seemed to shift up a bit to a higher set of possibilities.
+Though balance must be sought to not turn into an ‘always striving, never arriving’ situation of ambition, I could see that the section of infinite levels I could perceive seemed to shift up a bit to a higher set of possibilities.
 Just as a mind can be locked by never experiencing certain experiences, when these experiences become the norm, the mind can lock up once again in a new set of mundane conditions.

 I also realized that time is not a limiter.
 Set a strong intention, and the time will present itself.
 I came to realize that I used to do an hour of exercise and an hour of playing my musical instruments every day, and these two hours seemed to morph into almost daily television time, so I set the intention to realign those two hours back to the other, more productive endeavors.